semgrep/semgrep-docs/docs/semgrep-supply-chain/triage-remediation.md

 ## Triage and remediate findings

-Once you have viewed the dependency findings identified by Semgrep Supply Chain, you can triage them for further work by your AppSec team, including remediation.
+Once you have viewed the Supply Chain findings, you can triage them for further work by your AppSec team, including remediation.
 Semgrep Supply Chain provides the following methods to help you assess your findings:

 <table>
  <thead>